Welcome Master Gardener Volunteer Applicant

 APPLICATION PROCESS

-Create an account below to apply to the Lee County MGV training course and program by June 16.
-After the deadline, a committee of MGVs and Extension personnel will interview eligible candidates and choose a cohort of 30 MGV trainees.
+Create an account below to apply to the Lee County MGV training course and program by June 1.
+After the deadline, a committee of MGVs and Extension personnel will interview eligible candidates and choose a cohort of 30 MGV trainees, 15 for each course.
 All applicants will be notified by the end of July.

 Filling out the form takes about 20 minutes.
-You will be asked to agree with three statments, the 2024 Annual Agreement, the Policies for MGVs, and a short Application Submission Statement.
+You will be asked to agree with three statements, the 2025 Annual Agreement, the Policies for MGVs, and a short Application Submission Statement.
 Use the links to download the documents and read them before submitting the application.

 All THE BEST!